bkieselEducational/Oauth/README.md

     # Note that adding this BASE_URL variable to our .env file, makes the transition to production MUCH simpler, as we can just store this variable on Render and change it to our deployed URL.
     return redirect(f"{BASE_URL}/") # This will send the final redirect to our user's browser.
 As depicted in Line 8 of the flow chart!
 ```
 5. After the endpoints are setup, our final step is to create a link on our frontend that will call the Oauth initiating endpoint!
 E viola!!
+Note that in development you can just add the 'http://localhost:PORT_NUMBER' for the BASE_URL value.
+But in production, you'll want to use the BASE_URL for your deployment!
 Example (Note that you will need to add the Google logo and style the link yourself!):
 ```
   <a href={`${BASE_URL}/api/auth/login_oauth`}><button>OAUTH</button></a>